 Are you trying to send money across borders and been asked for the beneficiary’s IBAN?

-Below we review how to identify and utilise an IBAN in international money transfers.
+Below we review how to identify and utilize an IBAN in international money transfers.

 What is an IBAN?

-An International Bank Account Number, better known as an IBAN, is an international numbering system used to recognise bank accounts in relation to cross-border payments.
+An International Bank Account Number, better known as an IBAN, is an international numbering system used to recognize bank accounts in relation to cross-border payments.

 As it gradually gets adopted by banks beyond the EU, it was made an international standard under ISO 13616:1997.

 Many major countries do not use the IBAN system, including the USA, Canada, Australia, China, Japan.
-However, all these countries recognise the system and process IBAN payments.
+However, all these countries recognize the system and process IBAN payments.

 How do you recognize an IBAN number?